 Job loss or pay cut

 Losing your job is another financial emergency that you have to be prepared to tackle.
 You may be a freelancer who recently lost a client and your income has been reduced.
-Keeping enough cash to carry you through for 3-6 months can keep your stress levels down.
+Keeping enough cash to carry you through for three to six months could keep your stress levels down.

-That emergency money will cover living costs and give you time to find another job, or lower your expenses.
-You won’t have to worry about food or housing as you’ll be able to sustain your lifestyle as you seek out ways to supplement your income.
+That emergency money will cover living costs and give you time to find another job or lower your expenses.
+You won’t have to worry about food or housing as you’ll be able to sustain your lifestyle as you seek ways to supplement your income.

 When not to use an emergency fund